common name: white-footed ant

 Figure 7.
 White-footed ants, Technomyrmex difficilis Forel, tending eggs.
 Photograph by J.Warner, University of Florida.

 WFA is an extremely difficult pest to control due to the large size of its colonies, but control can be achieved.
 Baits are effective for many sweet-feeding ant species.
-Laboratory tests at the University of Florida Research and Education Center in Fort Lauderdale have shown baits to be the only effective management method to date for WFA control.
-No surface or residual treatments with liquid insecticides have yet been found to be effective for controlling these ants.
-Management has only been accomplished by treating infested homes exclusively with baits containing borates.
+Laboratory tests (2002-2005) at the University of Florida Research and Education Center in Fort Lauderdale have shown baits to be the only effective management method to date for WFA control.
+Extensive pest control practice over the last 10 years (2006-2016) has shown successful control of WFA by products containing fipronil.
 It is critical that all populations of WFA on the property being treated are identified so that baits can be made available to each population.
 Since liquid baits tend to slowly dry out, it is important that fresh baits are always available until the target population has been controlled.
 Although bait toxicants may not be orally transferred between workers, they can still kill enough workers to cause death of brood by starvation.
 In addition, it is also thought that very slow acting bait toxicants may, with time, end up in the trophic eggs.
 Residual and systemic sprays to vegetation surrounding structures can also help by eliminating honeydew producing insects.

 WFA trails meandering up the sides of houses can often be seen entering soffit vents that lead into attics.
 Because attics usually do not have food sources for ants, infestations can frequently be treated by placing liquid baits along trails on the exterior of the house.
 This will cause ants nesting in the attic to emerge to feed on the baits.
 Treating the attic with an insecticidal dust or spray might also be advisable in extreme infestations.
 Always follow label directions when using an insecticide.